Take a 1-min quiz to get a personal meal plan Male Female

 • Calculate Your Daily Caloric Needs

-• Find A Diet Plan To Lose 50 Lbs In 6 Months
+• Find a Diet Plan to Lose 50 Lbs in 6 Months

 • Eat Non-Starchy Vegetables

-Carbohydrates are a major energy source for your body but eating too much could dim your weight loss dreams.
-To enhance effective weight loss, only take lesser carbs and reduce your overall starch intake.
-Choose carbohydrates rich in fiber such as fruits (e.g., bananas, dates, raisins, and apples), vegetables (e.g., sweet potatoes, corn, and beets), legumes (e.g., kidney beans, lentils, and garbanzo beans), whole grains (e.g., quinoa, oats, whole wheat, and brown rice), and nuts to meet your daily carbohydrates needs (14).
-Minimize refined carbohydrates such as white bread, white rice, crackers, chips, pasta, sweets, baked goods, sugary drinks, breaded or fried foods, white tortillas, and regular bagels.
+Carbohydrates are a major energy source for your body, but eating too much of certain kinds could dim your weight loss dreams.
+Choose carbohydrates that are rich in fiber such as fruits (e.g. bananas, dates, raisins, and apples), vegetables (e.g. sweet potatoes, corn, and beets), legumes (e.g. kidney beans, lentils, and garbanzo beans), whole grains (e.g. quinoa, oats, whole wheat, and brown rice), and nuts to meet your daily carbohydrates needs (14).
+Minimize refined carbohydrates and added sugars such as white bread, white rice, crackers, chips, white pasta, sweets, baked goods, sugary drinks, breaded or fried foods, white flour tortillas, and regular bagels.

-• Add Proteins To Your Diet
+• Add Proteins to Your Diet

 • Include Unsaturated Fats

-• Drink Lots Of Water
+• Drink Lots of Water

-• Avoid Starvation At All Times
+• Avoid Starvation at All Times

 • Monitor Your Caloric Intake

-• Exercise And Do Physical Activity
+• Exercise and Do Physical Activity

-Strength Training
+• Strength Training

 • Other Habit Changes